Collection Rotation: Madalyn Merkey

-For our regular feature Collection Rotation, we invite a guest to organize a digital exhibition from our collection works online.
-Today, please welcome musician and archivist Madalyn Merkey.
+For our regular feature Collection Rotation, we invite a guest to organize a mini “exhibition” from our collection works online.
+Today, please welcome musician Madalyn Merkey.

 social systems & institutional critique